 Members of the public are encouraged to use the comments process to seek clarification of posted information, to provide additional information that may be useful in the decision making process, and to provide informed opinions on the subject under consideration.
 Researchers, physicians, and other others members of the health care community may have important insights that they wish to share, and professional societies may wish to impart their groups' positions.
 Public comments that cite the published clinical evidence are most helpful.
 Public comments that give information on unpublished evidence such as the results of individual practitioners or patients are less rigorous and therefore less useful for making a coverage determination.
 Public comments that are part of letter writing campaigns by groups or individuals who espouse a single point of view through identical or nearly identically worded emails or documents are not useful.
 Multiple iterations such as these will be considered as a single comment.

 NOTE: In accordance with HHS guidelines, CMS will only post materials that are 508 compliant.
-Comments submitted electronically through this website (using the orange comment button) are automatically entered into 508 compliant format.
+Comments submitted electronically through this website (using the blue comment button) are automatically entered into 508 compliant format.
 We are requesting that submitters that send comments outside of that electronic process ensure that the comments are 508 compliant.

 Section 508 is an amendment to the Rehabilitation Act of 1973 which requires that Federal websites be accessible to people with disabilities.
 Web accessibility means that people with disabilities can perceive, understand, navigate, and interact with the Web.